-There are only in vitro data available for the assessment of germ cell mutagenicity of tellurium dioxide, which are summarized in Table 12.
+There are only in vitro data available for the assessment of germ cell mutagenicity of tellurium.
+Only one assay was performed with tellurium, a bacterial reverse mutation assay.
+Additional information is available from the structurally related read-across substance tellurium dioxide, which are summarized in Table 11.
 No in vivo data and no human data were identified.

 Gene mutation in vitro was assessed in a bacterial reverse mutation assay according to OECD guideline 471 and GLP.
-Tellurium dioxide was negative in all strains, both in the plate incorporation assay and the preincubation assay in the presence and absence of metabolic activation.
-Comparable results were obtained with the read-across substance tellurium, which also did not induce gene mutations in a reliable Ames assay, both in the presence and absence of metabolic activation.
+Tellurium was negative in all strains, both in the plate incorporation assay and the pre-incubation assay in the presence and absence of metabolic activation.
+Comparable results were obtained with the readacross substance tellurium dioxide, which also did not induce gene mutations in a reliable Ames assay, both in the presence and absence of metabolic activation.

-Clearly negative results were also obtained in an in vitro chromosome aberration assay, both in the presence and absence of a metabolic activating system.
+Clearly negative results were also obtained in an in vitro chromosome aberration assay with the read-across substance tellurium dioxide, both in the presence and absence of a metabolic activating system.

-In a mouse lymphoma assay L5178Y cells were exposed with and without metabolic activation for 3 hours and for 24 hours without metabolic activation.
+In a mouse lymphoma assay with the read-across substance tellurium dioxide L5178Y cells were exposed with and without metabolic activation for 3 hours and for 24 hours without metabolic activation.
 Excessive cytotoxicity was observed at concentrations equal or above 20 μ g/mL, so that only low concentrations could be evaluated.
 In Assay 1, following a 3-hour treatment with metabolic activation, statistically significant increases in the mutation frequency were observed at the four concentrations evaluated (10, 7.5, 5, 2.5, 1.25 μ g/mL).
 However, the difference between the mutation frequency of the test item treated sample and the corresponding vehicle control value did not exceed the Global Evaluation Factor (GEF, a validity criterion recommended in the guideline to assess the biological relevance of statistical significant increases) in case of the 7.5, 5 and 2.5 μ g/mL concentrations, thus they were considered as biologically non relevant increases.
 In case of the 10 and 1.25 μ g/mL concentrations, the values were above the limit of the biological relevance (the difference was higher than the global evaluation factor) but the results did not follow a clear dose response and the increases were not reproduced in Assay 2 (repetition under identical conditions: 3-hour treatment with metabolic activation).